zeee1only/fpdf2/docs/SVG.md

 very complex format that has become increasingly complex as it absorbs more of the entire browser rendering stack into its specification.

-However,
-there are some pretty commonly used features that are unsupported that may cause unexpected results (up to and including a normal-looking SVG rendering as a completely blank PDF).
-It is very likely that off-the-shelf SVGs will not be converted fully correctly without some preprocessing.
+However, there are some pretty commonly used features that are unsupported and may cause unexpected results, up to and including a normal-looking SVG rendering as a completely blank PDF.

 There are some common SVG features that are currently **unsupported**, but that `fpdf2` could end up supporting with the help of contributors :